megankuo/Express-User-Documentation/docs/pages/project-structure.md

 ## Create Nested Subfolders

 After you have created your first subfolder in the project, we will be creating more folders inside of the src folder.
 The newly created folders are called nested subfolders.
+The source (src) folder will contain all of the files needed to build your project.

 1. Type the command below to move into your src directory.
    > cd src

 2. Type each line of the commands below to create all of the nested subfolders that you will need.
     > mkdir api

     > mkdir config

     > mkdir db

     > mkdir models

     > mkdir services

     > mkdir utils

     > mkdir views

     Once you have created all of the folders then you will see the folder structure from the example below.

     ```bash
     |-- project-name              # Root Directory
+        |-- node_modules/
         |-- src/
         |   |-- api/              # Application Programming Interfaces
         |   |-- config/           # Configuration/Settings Files